RNO-G/mattak/README.md

     ${RNO_G_DATA}/station${STATION_NUMBER}/run${RUN_NUMER}/${PACKET_TYPE}.root

-Config files for each run live in
+Config files for each run live in:

     ${RNO_G_DATA}/station${STATION_NUMBER}/run${RUN_NUMBER}/cfg

-And any auxilliary files we might generate will be under
+And any auxilliary files we might generate will be under:

     ${RNO_G_DATA}/station${STATION_NUMBER}/run${RUNNUMBER}/aux

 Note that this might result in a lot of files in a directory.